sunnybogawat/marionette-001/README.md

 ## Installation from GitHub

-1. Create a free account with [Codio](http://www.codio.com)
+1. Create a account with [Codio](http://www.codio.com)
-1. The tutorial can be found in this [GitHub repo](https://github.com/wisesmile/marionette-001)
+1. The project is in this [GitHub repo](https://github.com/wisesmile/marionette-001)
-1. From the main Codio Dashboard (where your projects are managed) click the 'Create Project' tab.
+1. Create a new project from the main Codio Dashboard
 1. Select the 'Git' option, paste in the link from Step 2.
-1. Then press the 'Create Project button'.
+1. Press the 'Create Project button'.
-1. As soon as the project has been imported you will be taken to the IDE.
+1. Enjoy

 ## Git flow on Codio